J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 seed.
 S. Europe.
 Cultivated since ancient times, the seeds have been found in

-Egyptian tombs, and they are mentioned by Pliny, Cato, Palladius and Hippocrates.
+Egyptian tombs, and they are mentioned by Pliny, Cato, Palladius, and

 The young leaves are picked at any time for use in salads, soups, etc. They are